 For instance, most entry sensors on the market are priced around $25 each, but Cove only charges $15 per sensor (or $7.50 if you catch a deal).
-Their touchscreen control panel called the Cove Touch is currently marked below $100, and the indoor Yi camera is in the $30 range, though you can likely score one for free.
+Their touchscreen control panel called the Cove Touch is currently marked below $150, and the indoor camera is in the $50 range, though you can score one for free with any purchase of a starter system.
 So if you’re looking to save some money, Cove might be a smart bet.

 To give some perspective, we’ve found that most home security systems require a monthly monitoring fee, and Cove is no different.
 You have two plan options: Basic and Plus.
 Both plans come with 24/7 professional monitoring and environmental monitoring.
 And both include something called RapidSOS Ready,1 which you can read about in our in-depth Cove home security review.
 As a bonus, we share all about how the police ended up at our home while using Cove (true story).

 Note that Cove does not connect to your Wi-Fi for monitoring.
 Rather, they’ve invested in AT&T’s 4G LTE Cellular network so that their systems run a cellular connection.
 This translates to faster and more reliable communication with the monitoring center.
 In our roundup of the top cellular home security systems, we’ve found that most companies charge $39+ per month for this premium service.
-But Cove’s plans start at only $14.99 and top out at $24.99.
-So we were pleasantly surprised with the reasonable fees.
+But Cove’s plans start at only $17.99 and top out at $27.99, so we were pleasantly surprised with the reasonable fees.